Afterword

 Translating Taste & Designing for Trust

 In a streaming-first world, the home bookshelf remains one of the last physical spaces where we actively put our taste on display.
 A bookshelf is rarely just a literal record of what someone has read.
-It is a deliberate, highly curated signal of what they want the world to know about them, offering a heightened level of insight into a person’s self-conception and identity.
+It is more often a deliberate, highly curated signal of what they want the world to know about them, offering a heightened level of insight into a person’s self-conception, taste, and identity.

 Yet, our digital recommendation algorithms miss this rich, physical data completely, and most media recommendations remain locked in their respective medium silos.
 Your music taste doesn't talk to your favorite films, and neither talks to your bookshelf.
 Afterword was born from a specific challenge: How can we use frontier AI to extract this physical identity-signaling and map it into a cross-media digital profile?